ghazi-naceur/data-highway/README.md

 Example :

-For the following mounted volumes, you need to provide in your HTTP body request : `in = /app/data/input` and `out = /app/data/output`
+For the following mounted volumes, you need to provide in your HTTP body request : `"in": "/app/data/input"` and `"out": "/app/data/output"`
 ````yaml
 volumes:
       - /the-path-to-input-data-located-in-your-host-machine/:/app/data/input